bahaidev/bahaiwritings/README.md

         periodically) parse their texts into JSON here to ensure we have the most up-to-date and corrected translations

-1. Add plugin using such as <http://annotatorjs.org/> for inline, and more range-flexible annotations.
+1. Add plugin using such as <https://github.com/recogito/recogito-js> for inline, and more range-flexible annotations, based on standard Web Annotations.

+    1. Could create a corresponding server, including possibly as a Mediawiki extension which provided a CRUD adapter for Web Annotations to/from MW API calls which allowed loading/updating content from within a wiki (or say a User subpage or maybe Wikidata) as the basis for the annotations.
+As wikidata can be federated, could have a dedicated user wiki for user annotations separate from a more formal, offical one for more general purpose data.

 1. Use Wikidata.org language data to transform Arabic (or Persian) to root words for **dictionary** look-up (if not Wiktionary or